Nuclear propulsion: Other

 The Chrysler TV-8 was an experimental concept tank designed by Chrysler in the 1950s.
 The tank was intended to be a nuclear-powered medium tank capable of land and amphibious warfare.
 The design was never mass-produced.

+The X-12 was a nuclear powered locomotive, proposed in a feasibility study done in 1954 at the University of Utah.

-The Mars rover Curiosity is powered by a radioisotope thermoelectric generator (RTG), like the successful Viking 1 and Viking 2 Mars landers in 1976.
+The Mars rovers Curiosity and Perseverance are powered by a radioisotope thermoelectric generator (RTG), like the successful Viking 1 and Viking 2 Mars landers in 1976.